veselosky/outline-of-history/source/10-the-earth-in-space-and-time.rst

 asteroids circling between Mars and Jupiter, and occasionally a little puff of more or less luminous vapour and dust would drift into the system from the almost limitless emptiness beyond.
 Such a puff is what we call a comet.
-<i>All the rest of the space about us and
-around us and for unfathomable distances beyond is cold, lifeless, and void.</i>
+*All the rest of the space about us and around us and for unfathomable distances beyond is cold, lifeless, and void.*
-The nearest fixed star to us, <i>on this, minute scale</i> be it remembered–the earth as a one-inch ball, and the moon a little pea–would be over 40,000 miles, away.
+The nearest fixed star to us, *on this, minute scale* be it remembered–the earth as a one-inch ball, and the moon a little pea–would be over 40,000 miles, away.
 Most of the fixed stars we see would still be scores and hundreds of millions of miles away.